jledeus/DD2444_gpu_crowd/README.md

 }
 ```

-After the dispatch function the memory barrier function is called to ensure that the calculations are complete.
+The amount of work groups launched is determined by the number of groups.

 ```
 gl.useProgram(computeProgram);
-gl.dispatchCompute(GROUPS, 1, 1);
+gl.dispatchCompute(NUMBER_OF_GROUPS, 1, 1);
 gl.memoryBarrier(gl.SHADER_STORAGE_BARRIER_BIT);
 ```

-After that the vertex shader can read from the SSBO.
+After the dispatch function, a memory barrier function is called to ensure that the calculations are complete before rendering.

+The SSBO is used as a vertex attribute in other shaders and is binded as an ARRAY_BUFFER.
+A performance gain with this approach is that there is no need to copy memory back and forth between the CPU and GPU besides initalization of the boids.

-The GPU runs asyncrhonous so it wasn't measured on the CPU due to accuracy.
-Instead  EXT_disjoint_timer_query were used to measure the duration for some GL commands [10].
+Performance is measured differently compared to the CPU implementation since the GPU runs asyncrhonous.
+EXT_disjoint_timer_query is used to measure the duration for GL commands [10].
+The snippet below a sample.
 ```
 var ext = gl.getExtension('EXT_disjoint_timer_query_webgl2');
 var query = gl.createQuery();